aberhamm/cabernai-web/apps/strapi/README.md

 #### AWS S3 caveats

+**For production deployments** (DigitalOcean, Heroku, etc.), always use external storage (Cloudinary/S3) instead of the default local upload directory.
+Cloud platforms may reset storage periodically, removing uploaded files.
+The deployment guide includes Cloudinary configuration which is simpler than S3 setup.

-In Heroku deployments you always should use S3 (or different external) storage instead of default local upload directory.
+In Heroku deployments specifically, you always should use S3 (or different external) storage instead of default local upload directory.
 Heroku resets dyno periodically (at least once a day or after every re-deploy) and so all uploaded files are removed.

 Steps: